MicrosoftLearning/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 ## Manage authentication keys

-When you created your cognitive services resource, two authentication keys were generated.
+When you created your Azure AI services resource, two authentication keys were generated.
 You can manage these in the Azure portal or by using the Azure command line interface (CLI).

-1. In the Azure portal, go to your cognitive services resource and view its **Keys and Endpoint** page.
+1. In the Azure portal, go to your Azure AI services resource and view its **Keys and Endpoint** page.
 This page contains the information that you will need to connect to your resource and use it from applications you develop.
 Specifically:
     - An HTTP *endpoint* to which client applications can send requests.
     - Two *keys* that can be used for authentication (client applications can use either of the keys.
 A common practice is to use one for development, and another for production.
 You can easily regenerate the development key after developers have finished their work to prevent continued access).
     - The *location* where the resource is hosted.
 This is required for requests to some (but not all) APIs.